Aashis6/Interview-Questions/AWS/AWS_interview.md

               - Select the route table, click on the “Actions” button, and choose “Edit subnet associations.”
               - Select your private subnet and save the association.

+# Question 16

+What are the steps for VPC peering?

+Setting up VPC peering in AWS involves several steps:

+1. **Identify VPCs**: Determine which VPCs you want to peer.
+Each VPC can be located in the same AWS account or different AWS accounts.

+2. **Enable DNS Resolution and DNS Hostnames**: Ensure that DNS resolution and DNS hostnames are enabled for both the requester and accepter VPCs.
+This allows instances in the peered VPCs to resolve each other's DNS names.

+3. **Create a VPC Peering Connection**: In the AWS Management Console, navigate to the VPC dashboard and choose "Peering Connections."
+Click "Create Peering Connection" and specify the details, including the requester VPC, accepter VPC, and any optional configuration settings.

+4. **Accept the Peering Connection**: If the VPC peering connection is between VPCs in different AWS accounts, the owner of the accepter VPC must accept the peering request.
+This is done through the VPC dashboard or using the AWS CLI.

+5. **Update Route Tables**: Update the route tables of the VPCs to include routes for the CIDR blocks of the peered VPCs.
+In each VPC, add a route to the CIDR block of the other VPC pointing to the VPC peering connection.

+6. **Test Connectivity**: Verify that instances in the peered VPCs can communicate with each other using private IP addresses.
+You can do this by launching instances in each VPC and testing connectivity using tools like ping or telnet.

+7. **(Optional) Configure Security Groups and Network ACLs**: Adjust security group and network ACL settings as needed to allow the desired traffic flow between the peered VPCs while maintaining security.

+8. **Monitor and Maintain**: Regularly monitor the VPC peering connections and associated resources to ensure they are functioning as expected.
+Update configurations and settings as necessary to meet changing requirements.

+By following these steps, you can establish VPC peering connections between VPCs in AWS to enable private communication and resource sharing across different networks.